 If you choose library music, you might need to edit it to fit your video cut.
 Follow a few simple guidelines to unite video and music into a seamless experience for your viewers.

 - Figure out the structure of the music.
 Try to preserve that structure as much as you can.
-For example, don’t want to put two choruses back to back.
+For example, you don’t want to put two choruses back-to-back.

 - Try to keep the beat when you make a cut.